LaudateCorpus1/instructure.github.io/source/_posts/2013-12-12-facebook-react-vs-ember.markdown

 - JavaScript
 ---

+<div class="comment">Edited Jan 13, 2014 with minor changes which allow for testing timeouts in Ember.</div>

 We engineers at Instructure love [Ember](http://www.emberjs.com).
 We also love to learn about other frameworks and know which tools are the best for the job at hand.
 One of the newer frameworks to come out is React.

 [React](http://facebook.github.io/react/) is Facebook's new JavaScript library for building user interfaces.
 I'm excited to see another player in the game of front-end JS frameworks.
 When we have so much mind share going to a similar problem, we all win.